Diffusion model: Backward diffusion process

+Score-based generative model

+Score-based generative model is another formulation of diffusion modelling.
+They are also called noise conditional score network (NCSN) or score-matching with Langevin dynamics (SMLD).

+Score matching

+The idea of score functions

 Consider the problem of image generation.
 Let $x$ represent an image, and let $q(x)$ be the probability distribution over all possible images.
 If we have $q(x)$ itself, then we can say for certain how likely a certain image is.
 However, this is intractable in general.

-Most often, we are uninterested in knowing the absolute probability that a certain image is -- when, if ever, are we interested in how likely an image is in the space of all possible images?
-Instead, we are usually only interested in knowing how likely a certain image is compared to its immediate neighbors -- how more likely is this image of cat, compared to some small variants of it?
-Is it more likely if the image contains two whiskers, or three, or with some gaussian noise added?
+Most often, we are uninterested in knowing the absolute probability of a certain image.
+Instead, we are usually only interested in knowing how likely a certain image is compared to its immediate neighbors — e.g. how much more likely is an image of cat compared to some small variants of it?
+Is it more likely if the image contains two whiskers, or three, or with some Gaussian noise added?